Organic infant formula & feeding support

-How Can I Relieve Constipation for My Baby and Toddler?
+How Can I Help Relieve Constipation for My Baby and Toddler?

-What to Know about constipation for babies and toddlers
+What should I know about constipation in babies and toddlers

-Constipation in children is defined as having fewer than two bowel movements per week and/or difficulty passing stools that are small, hard and dry.1 But every child is different.
-Pay attention to whatever seems regular for your little one, because any deviation from your baby’s “normal” can be unpleasant.
+While constipation in children is defined as having fewer than two bowel movements per week and/or difficulty passing stools that are small, hard and dry – every child’s stooling pattern is different.1

 What causes constipation?